NetSuite Pricing: Facets, Factors, and Features to Consider

 What Is Data Culture?

-Data culture isn’t your grandfather’s take on how an organization should think, act, and plan.
+Data culture definitely isn’t your grandpappy’s take on how an organization should think, act, and plan.
 It’s an immersive, data-driven perspective that usually requires a fundamental, almost elemental shift in how an enterprise looks at, interprets, and utilizes data to answer questions, derive insights, and solve challenges.

-Simply put, a robust data culture means your organization puts data at the very center of its decision-making.
+Simply put, in this era of big data, a robust data culture means your organization puts data at the very center of its decision-making.
 It’s not a movement, a trend, or a New Age-sounding fad that will eventually dissipate like so many others.
-Instead, data culture should saturate every level and every role of your organization.
+Rather, data culture should saturate every level and every role of your organization.

 Remember those business leaders you encountered in the early days of your career, the ones that relied on instinct and a gut feeling to make crucial decisions?
 Well, those don’t really exist in a company with a healthy data culture.
-Instead, a data-driven enterprise relies on accurate and timely information to reveal insights people use to guide their decision-making.
+Instead, a data-driven enterprise relies on concrete, accurate, timely information to reveal insights people use to guide their decision-making.

 Data vs. Hierarchical vs. Consensus Cultures: What’s the Difference?

 To flesh out the concept a bit more, let’s compare data cultures to the more common – at least for now – hierarchical and consensus cultures.
-In hierarchical culture, everything comes from the top.
+In hierarchical culture, everything flows top-down.
 The C-suite, big cheese, ivory tower – whatever you want to call it, it’s the highest level of an organization and the sole source of decision-making.
 What the head honchos say, goes.

 Alternatively, consensus culture reigns supreme when everyone has a say and vote in a decision.
 While consensus might look nice on paper, it can be a nightmare in reality, where it only takes a single person to grind progress to a screeching halt.